SSWConsulting/SSW.People.Profiles/Tiago-Araujo/Tiago-Araujo.md

 quote:  "It's not what you look at that matters, it's what you see."
 ---

 Tiago is our favourite creative genius.
-When he told us he was moving from Australia, we sa[//]: # (Don't change ID value)
-id: "OK, but you're still working remotely for us".
+When he told us he was moving from Australia, we said: "OK, but you're still working remotely for us".
 We couldn't let him go.
 After a few years in Brazil, he now lives and works in Canada.

 Tiago is a creative individual who enjoys a challenge.
 He has 10+ years experience working as a designer for both print and web projects.
 He also loves spending time playing with Sketch and creating WordPress websites while listening to old songs.
 Here are some of his skills: